 It might seem like fun to you, but purposefully placing handprints, pouring blood, or leaving other marks is vandalism, and it can get us in a lot of trouble.
 Even if the material is water-soluble, someone still needs to clean it up.
 Yes, the rain will wash it away, but we can’t leave a big ‘blood’ stain in Victoria Park for a week.
 When the walk is over, no one should know we were ever there.

-2. No Weapons – Real or Imagined at Cornwall Center
+2. No Weapons – (real or Imagined during the actual walk)

 Near the beginning of the Zombie Walk, we will be walking through Cornwall Centre.
-If you come dressed up as a zombie hunter or any costume with a weapon, you will not be able to come with us into Cornwall Centre and you will need to take an alternate route to meet us at the Cornwall Centre exit on Saskatchewan Drive.
+If you come dressed up as a zombie hunter or any costume with a weapon, you will not be able to come with us into Cornwall Centre.
 The main reason for this is because Cornwall Centre has a strict no weapons policy.
-This is the first time in several years that we will be allowing a person to have anything that resembles a weapon for the Regina Zombie Walk.
-Cornwall Centre worked with us for several years for our event, and we would like to respect their wishes about weapons.

-We spoke with the Regina City Police, and while they normally prefer people not to walk around downtown Regina with fake weapons they will make an exception for us this year.
-With that being said, they recommended that we put orange tape around the weapons to make it clearer that they are fake.
+If you do bring a fake weapon prior to the actual walk, we recommend that you put orange tape around the weapons to make it clearer that they are fake.
 We also ask that you avoid pointing weapons at people in cars or on the street.

 3. Be Safe